 LGBTQ+ in Malaysia

 Homosexuality is illegal in Malaysia and punishable by up to 10 years of imprisonment.
-Under Sharia law, you may also face caning and fines if you are Muslim.
+Under Sharia law, Muslims may also face caning and fines.
 Although convictions are rare, arrests at LGBTQ+ gatherings do happen, so stay informed and cautious when participating in such events.

 If you identify as transgender, you may face significant challenges in Malaysia.
 Transgender identities are not recognised legally, and the prevailing attitude often frames it as ‘cross-dressing’, which is condemned by Islamic law.
 You might encounter a lot of social stigma and even legal difficulties when living openly as a transgender person.